UniversalDependencies/docs/_it-dep/xcomp.md

 xcomp(diventato, emergenza)
 ~~~

 **NB** <code>xcomp</code> can be used only when the element is a core argument of a clausal predicate.
 If the element is not a core argument <code>acl</code> should be used.
-Consider the example below, where we have a case of double predication (*Sono stati ritrovati.* *Erano sani e salvi*; They were found.
-They were safe and sound).
+Consider the example below, where we have a case of double predication (*Sono stati ritrovati.* They were found. *Erano sani e salvi.* They were safe and sound).
 But *sani e salvi* is not a core argument of *ritrovare*: leaving it out will neither affect grammaticality nor significantly alter the meaning of the verb.

 ~~~ sdparse
 Sono stati ritrovati sani e salvi cinque americani